-Nursing program graduates interested in learning more from the NCSBN will find additional information in the 2021 Candidate Bulletin and Information.
+Additionally, nursing program graduates interested in learning more from the NCSBN will find additional information in the Candidate Bulletin and Information.

 Alabama is Now a Part of the Nurse Licensure Compact (NLC)

-The NLC is designed to increase the access to available nurse professionals for those member states of the NLC.
-The NLC is available to only participating states, which is delineated on the Nurse Licensure Compact website.
+The NLC increases access to available nurse professionals for member states of the NLC.
+However, the NLC is only available in participating states listed on the Nurse Licensure Compact website.

 Beginning on January 1, 2020, Alabama is now a party to the multi-state Nurse Licensure Compact.
-As such, Alabama is now issuing multi-state licenses to nurse professionals.
-Also, Alabama can now recognize nursing licenses issued by other NLC states for nurses to practice in Alabama but note that nurses must comply with the state’s laws where they licensed when practicing.
+Therefore, Alabama is now issuing multi-state licenses to nurse professionals.
+Also, Alabama can now recognize nursing licenses issued by other NLC states for nurses to practice in Alabama.
+However, note that nurses must comply with the state’s laws where they are licensed when practicing.

 Obtaining a Nursing License by Endorsement

-Those who currently hold a valid RN license in the United States can apply for a license through an endorsement.
-Those interested should submit the following –
+Those who currently hold a valid RN license in the United States can also apply for a license through an endorsement.
+Those interested should submit the following items.

 - License Verification